 - To prevent further damage to a weak or decayed tooth

 - To restore a broken or fractured tooth

 Inlays and Onlays

 When a tooth is damaged, but not damaged enough to receive a dental crown, we may recommend an inlay or onlay.
-Also known as partial crowns, inlays and onlays are stronger than a traditional dental filling but not quite as strong a full dental crown.
+Inlays and onlays are stronger than a dental crown but not quite as strong a dental crown.
 They are often used on the molars and offer a durable, long lasting solution to many dental concerns.

 - Onlays: Onlays are used to restore the cusp (biting surface) of a damaged tooth.
 If it is not necessary to replace the entire crown of the tooth with a dental crown, we may recommend a dental onlay.
 An only can restore function to a damaged tooth and allow you to chew without pain or discomfort.
-Like an inlay, the onlay is designed in a single piece of ceramic or porcelain to fit precisely over the area of damage.
+Like an inlay, the onlay is designed in a single piece to fit precisely over the are of damage.